 It didn’t matter that I was the first person recommended by colleagues in prominent business groups for PR.
 It didn’t matter that every time an influential entrepreneur interviewed me, it would be one of their most-watched episodes.
 It didn’t matter that my clients loved me and were getting press and published.
 It didn’t matter that when I was looking to hire a business coach, all five of them told me my prices were too low and when I raised them, clients didn’t bat an eye.
 It didn’t matter that I could charge $300 an hour or $1300 for my course and people were excited to pay.
 Because I spent any slow or down time I had trying to figure out why I wasn’t doing “better.”

-Fast forward to September of 2017, when one day I became so angry at the shit show my neighborhood and community had become with serial theft, drugs, violence and homeless camps.
-A situation that happened almost overnight, in the safest neighborhood (Land Park) of Sacramento for almost 100 years, where homes sell in days, if not hours, for way over asking price.
+Fast forward to September of 2017, when one day I became so angry at the shit show my neighborhood and community had become with serial theft, drugs, and violence.
+A situation that happened almost overnight, in the safest neighborhood (Land Park) of Sacramento for decades, where homes sell in days, if not hours, for way over asking price.

 So one afternoon, I started a Facebook group, quickly coming up with the name Land Park Society, with the idea that I would bring awareness to our issues and put pressure on the city and county officials who were ignoring us.